mbbu/16S_Accreditation/Dada2_report.md

 ![alpha-diversity](https://user-images.githubusercontent.com/57720624/113937097-539b2d80-9801-11eb-869c-a40de5b66e68.png)

-Median values and interquartile ranges indicated by the plots shows significant difference between Positive and negative BV samples (p-value <0.05).
+The plots' median values and interquartile ranges show a significant difference between Positive and negative BV samples (p-value <0.05).
-Negative BV samples showed greater CHAO/ACE values this leads to an expected higher species richness of the microbiota.
+Negative BV samples showed greater CHAO/ACE values; this leads to an expected higher species richness of the microbiota.
-The Simpson index,and the Shannon index showed higher the diversity of the microbiota in BV positive samples.
+The Simpson index and the Shannon index showed a higher diversity of the microbiota in BV positive samples.

 ## Beta diversity ##
-Principle Coordinates Analysis (PCoA) was plotted to offer multidimensional scaling that operates on dissimilarities or distances.
-The created phyloseq object was used for generating the PCoA plot since it is very convenient for displaying beta diversity among samples.
+Principal Coordinates Analysis (PCoA) was plotted to offer multidimensional scaling that operates on dissimilarities or distances.
+We used the created phyloseq object to generate the PCoA plot since it is very convenient for displaying beta diversity among samples.

 ### Figure 11.
 PCoA plot for  beta diversity visualization